What does it mean to implement ?

 1. Background

-The UK Food Data Collaboration project aims to leverage the work of the (French-initiated) Data Food Consortium (DFC) project.
+The Food Data Collaboration project aims to leverage the work of the (French-initiated) Data Food Consortium (DFC) project.
 This project is defining an interoperability web standard for short supply chain food data.

 • Ontology